-Nature of intervention markets:
+Nature of the intervention markets:

-These instruments will be traded on regulated, organised or over-the-counter markets in the euro zone and internationally.
+These instruments will be traded on eurozone and international regulated, organised or over-the-counter markets.

-Transactions involving derivatives (purchase or sale of call or put options on equities, interest rates, indices or currencies, volatility and purchase or sale of forward exchange contracts, futures or swaps on equities, interest rates, indices, volatility or currencies) and securities containing derivatives shall be carried out in order to hedge or expose the Sub-fund against favourable or unfavourable trends in equity, bond, index and currency markets.
-The manager may also trade in credit derivatives (credit default swaps).
+Transactions involving derivatives (purchases or sales of call options or put options on equities, interest rates, indices or currencies, volatility, and purchases or sales of contracts on forward financial instruments (forward exchange, swap futures on equities, interest rates, indices, volatility or currencies) and securities incorporating derivatives, shall be carried out with the aim of hedging or exposing the sub-fund against favourable or unfavourable developments on the equity, interest rate, index and currency markets.
+The manager may also invest in credit derivatives (Credit Default Swaps).

-Exposure to derivatives and embedded derivatives is limited to 20% of net assets, with the exception of volatility exposure through futures and options, which is limited to 10% of net assets.
-The UCITS may therefore be exposed to 120% of its assets.
+The exposure arising from derivatives and securities with embedded derivatives is limited to 20% of the net assets, with the exception of volatility exposure, which will be through futures and options limited to 10% of the net assets.
+The Fund may therefore be exposed to 120% of its net assets.

-Option strategies: depending on the manager's expectations, he can sell or buy equity market options, rates or volatility.
-For example, if he anticipates a rise in the market, he may buy calls; if he thinks the market will rise slowly and that implied volatility is high, he may sell puts.
-On the other hand, if he anticipates a decline in the market, he will buy puts.

-Finally, if he thinks that the market can no longer rise, he will sell calls.
-The manager can combine these different strategies.
-The overall exposure of the Sub-fund to the equity market, including exposure induced by the use of derivatives, will not exceed 10%.
+Optional strategies: depending on the manager's expectations, he may sell or buy equity market, interest rate or volatility options.
+For example, if he anticipates a sharp rise in the market, he may buy calls; if he thinks the market will rise slowly and that implied volatility is high, he may sell puts.
+On the other hand, if he expects the market to fall, he will buy puts.
+Finally, if he thinks the market can no longer rise, he will sell calls.
+The manager may combine these different strategies.
+The sub-fund's overall exposure to the equity market, including exposure arising from the use of derivatives, shall not exceed 10% of the net assets.

-Credit derivatives:
+Credit derivatives :